Women Innovators Fellowship

 - 1 in 5 C-suite leaders is a woman; fewer than 1 in 30 is a woman of color.

-- Women founders received 2.2% of all U.S. venture capital dollars in 2017.
+- Women founders received 2.2% of all U.S. venture capital dollars in 2018 — the same percentage reported by Fortune in 2017.

 - 70% of startups say they have no women on their boards.